chef/chef-web-docs/content/ohai_custom.md

 ## Ohai DSL Methods

-The Ohai DSL is a Ruby DSL that is used to define an Ohai plugin and to ensure that Ohai collects the right data at the start of every Chef Infra Client run.
-The Ohai DSL is a small DSL with a single method that is specific to Ohai plugins.
-Because the Ohai DSL is a Ruby DSL, anything that can be done using Ruby can also be done when defining an Ohai plugin.
+The Ohai DSL is used to define an Ohai plugin and to ensure that Ohai collects the right data at the start of every Chef Infra Client run.
+The Ohai DSL is a single method that is specific to Ohai plugins.
+Because the Ohai DSL is written in Ruby, anything that can be done using Ruby can also be done when defining an Ohai plugin.